CS3704-VT/Course/Project/IDEAS.md

 # Project Ideas

+You are encouraged to be creative and come up with your own idea for the course project.
 Below are some sample ideas for possible project topics:

 * TODO App: Desktop application to help developers keep track of tasks and prioritize items.
 * Standup Bot: A software bot to automate support for standup meetings between teammates.